-Attribute Permitted Values Interpretation feature.x.name "presence", "messaging", "directory", "calllist", "ring-download", "calllist-received", "calllist-placed", "callist-missed", "url-dialing", "cpt-settings", "call-park", "group-call-pickup", "directed-call-pickup", "last-call-return", "acd-login-logout", "acd-agent-available" These are features offered on the phone: "presence" is the presence feature including management of buddies and own status "messaging" is the instant messaging feature "directory" is the local directory feature "calllist" is the locally controlled call lists "ring-download" is run-time downloading of ringers "calllist-received" is the received-calls list feature (the "calllist" feature must be enabled for this feature to be available) "calllist-placed" is the placed-calls list feature (the "calllist" feature must be enabled for this feature to be available) "calllist-missed" is the missed-calls list feature (the "calllist" feature must be enabled for this feature to be available) "calllist-missed" is the missed-calls list feature (the "calllist" feature must be enabled for this feature to be available) "calllist" feature must be enabled for this feature to be available) "calllist" controls whether URL/name dialing is available from a private line (it is never available from a shared line) "cpt-settings" controls whether call progress tones can be selected by the phone user using the Settings menu "call-park" is the call park and park-retrieve features "group-call-pickup" is the group call pickup feature "directed-call-pickup" is the directed call pickup feature "last-call-return" is the last call return feature "acd-agent-available" is the ACD agent available/unavailable feature feature.x.enabled 0 or 1 (default) If set to 0, the feature will be disabled.
+Attribute Permitted Values Interpretation feature.x.name "presence", "messaging", "directory", "calllist", "ring-download", "calllist-received", "calllist-placed", "calllist-missed", "url-dialing", "cpt-settings", "call-park", "group-call-pickup", "directed-call-pickup", "last-call-return", "acd-login-logout", "acd-agent-available" "presence" is the presence feature including management of buddies and own status "messaging" is the instant messaging feature "directory" is the local directory feature "calllist" is the locally controlled call lists "ring-download" is run-time downloading of ringers "calllist-received" is the received-calls list feature (the "calllist" feature must be enabled for this feature to be available) "calllist-placed" is the placed-calls list feature (the "calllist" feature must be enabled for this feature to be available) "calllist-missed" is the missed-calls list feature (the "calllist" feature must be enabled for this feature to be available) "url-dialing" controls whether URL/name dialing is available from a private line (it is never available from a shared line) "cpt-settings" controls whether call progress tones can be selected by the phone user using the Settings menu "call-park" is the call park and park-retrieve features "group-call-pickup" is the group call pickup feature "directed-call-pickup" is the directed call pickup feature "last-call-return" is the last call return feature "acd-login-logout" is the ACD login/logout feature "acd-agent-available" is the ACD agent available/unavailable feature feature.x.enabled 0 or 1 (default) If set to 0, the feature will be disabled.
 If set to 1, the feature will be enabled and usable by the local user.

-4.6.1.22 Resource <resource/>
+4.6.1.22 Resource < resource/>